-The Best Way to Break a Bad Habit
+Learn About the Best Way to Break Bad Habits

 By Rachel Nussbaum | Source .
 Greatist

 Even the most virtuous person has a bad habit (or two) they'd like to break.
 Whether it's picking at your skin, grabbing something sweet after every meal, or spending way too much time on Instagram, pick a habit, any habit, and let's get down to the science of breaking it.

 What's a Habit, Exactly?